haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

+* [Premium] Replace the own customer logo in front pages
+* [Premium] Replace the own customer logo in emails
 * Check ticket satisfy the current query criteria to display or hide
 * Display order of show more tickets
 * Display color of milestone and task in associated views
 * Support Tablet views to be different than the mobile views
+* Remove redundant javascript libraries in mobile browser
 * Other minor improvements

 **Bug Fixes**